 Joseph the Butler was indeed a man of ‘many pairts.’
 His father, we know, was from the Camlet but it has been established, from the old parish records, that Camlet Joseph raised many of his children on the braes of neighbouring Bovaglia.
 Rudimentary education was the norm in upper Deeside, with only the laird’s family, and a few of the gentry, being properly schooled and then generally in Aberdeen.

 The Girnoc boys and girls walked to school by the Loinmuie track to Glenmuick and with them they would have carried a peat for the classroom fire.
 Up to the end of the seventeenth century reading was from the Bible and the Shorter Catechism.
 There was little questioning, or understanding, of the subject matter.
-Dr Sedgwick informed us that in 1792, two years before Joseph the Butler was born, the schoolmaster in Glenmuick had a salary, fees, and session clerk’s emoluments coming to £14.1s ld, equal to about ld per day.
+Dr Sedgwick informed us that in 1792, two years before Joseph the Butler was born, the schoolmaster in Glenmuick had a salary, fees, and session clerk’s emoluments coming to £14.1s ld, equal to about 1 shilling and 1 penny per day.

 Joseph’s mental acumen was nothing short of astonishing.
 Still, to this day, I find it hard to reconcile that a bairn from The Camlet – a farm of toil – could be so learned.
 There is no doubt, that Abergeldy, took an interest in Joseph’s welfare, but perhaps especially he was instructed by his Uncle, John Tastard, who was Schoolmaster in Braemar.
 Whatever the explanation it is rather magical to think of such remotely propelled genius.